-In the meantime, it has announced the LG DualScreen, which is a device that can clip on to the LG V50 ThinQ to add a second 6.2-inch screen.
+In the meantime, it has launched the LG DualScreen, which is a device that can clip on to the LG V60 ThinQ, LG G8X ThinQ or LG V50 ThinQ to add a second screen.
 This is far from a true foldable phone, but it's better than nothing.

-TCL might not be a name you'd expect to be among the first to launch a foldable phone and, well, you'd be right, because it's probably not going to sell a foldable handset under any of its brands (which include BlackBerry and Alcatel) until next year.
+TCL might not be a name you'd expect to be among the first to launch a foldable phone and, well, you'd be right, because it's probably not going to sell a foldable handset under any of its brands (which include BlackBerry and Alcatel) for a while.

-But the company has shown off a foldable concept device at MWC.
+But the company has shown off a foldable concept device at MWC 2019.
 This has a 7.2-inch 2048 x 1536 AMOLED display and four rear cameras, but we're not convinced the final foldable will have those specs, as one of the key features appears to be a relatively affordable price.